Orangeries: Outside the BoxPublished on 19th September 2019

 Is there anything more pleasurable on a cold winter’s day than sitting in a patch of sunshine smiling in through a south-facing window?
 It might not be particularly warm, but the brightness of those beautiful bathing beams stimulate the senses, summoning a sensation of serenity and optimism.
-It may only be February, but spring is definitely near at hand, and it’s for that feeling of hopefulness that we really love orangeries at this time of year.

 The orangery has had a place in British architecture since the 18th century, and although it now has less of an overtly horticultural function, structurally orangeries have remained much the same.
 Traditionally, the orangery was a bright, open structure, relatively simple in design – circular, rectangular or square, free from unexpected nooks and corners – with sheltered areas of supportive brickwork, glazed, peaked roofs, and large windows providing tempting views out into the garden.
 It’s a classic design and is still popular today, enabling the orangery to infuse practically any home with a ‘touch of class,’ but that’s not to say that modern interpretations are unavailable, or lacking in elegance.